guardian/coding-exercises/connect4/README.md

 ## Tasks

+The aim is to develop an interactive version of the game which the candidate and interviewer can play together.

+A simple, text-based, representation of the grid is encouraged to start with.
+For example, you might use '.' for empty slots, and 'x' and 'o' for pieces of the two players.
+Players can input their turns via the REPL.

+A minimal version of the game should support:

-1. Model a 6 x 7 grid (should be visualised)
+- a 6 x 7 grid
-2. Players should be able to play pieces sequentially
+- players play pieces sequentially
-3. The game should identify winning turns and end at that point
+- the game identifies winning turns and ends at that point

-While not, required, candidates and interviewers are encouraged to play via the REPL.
-A basic text-based representation of the board and pieces is suggested.

-Interviewers should be able to help with IO methods - reading input, and printing output.

 ## Bonus rounds